1) Statute of Limitations

 - For doctoral students, the dissertation prospectus must be defended and submitted at least seven months before the dissertation defense.

 - For master's students, the thesis proposal must be defended and submitted at least four months before the thesis defense.

 The Graduate School requires that students register for 18 or more dissertation credits before their completion of the Ph.D. program.

 A written dissertation must be prepared and submitted to the dissertation committee.
 See website below for required format.
 The dissertation is a scholarly work containing a written record of the original work of the student.
 It places the student's contribution to knowledge in perspective.
 The dissertation must be unanimously approved by the members of the committee.
 Students must pass a final examination consisting of an open oral presentation of the principal results of the dissertation research.

 Ph.D.
-Defense Announcement - A month before the final defense, give the Physics Graduate Program Office your defense details (date, time, room, thesis title) to be forwarded to the Graduate School.
-The information needs to be received by the Graduate School (from the Graduate Program Director) at least three weeks before the defense.
+Defense Announcement - A month before the final defense, email the Physics Graduate Program Office (Katie Bryant) your defense details (date, time, room, thesis title) to be forwarded to the Graduate School.
+The information needs to be received by the Graduate School (from the Graduate Program Director) at least four weeks before the defense.

 The dissertation must be submitted electronically.
-The original signature sheets (signed in black ink) should be submitted to the Graduate Program Office along with the eligibility form and the survey.
+The original signature sheet (signed in black ink) should be submitted to the Graduate Program Office along with the eligibility form.
 See websites below.
 The Graduate Program Office will deliver all documents to the Graduate School.